 Don't forget about late night events like the Algiers Bonfire & Concert on Saturday, December 4, where revelers celebrate with live music performances, mouthwatering food from vendors, and a 30' sculptural bonfire.
 There's also LUNA Fête from December 16-19 where guests can check out more than seven acres of innovative, interactive lights spread across the new Ernest N. Morial Convention Center Pedestrian Park.

-Are you ready to kick off the holidays New Orleans style?
+ready to kick off the holidays New Orleans style?
 Be sure to visit holiday.neworleans.com to get started on your holiday excursion.